Nebraska Water Quality at a Glance

 PFAS “Forever Chemicals”

-Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, cardiovascular effects, developmental impacts, and decreased vaccine effectiveness
+Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, cardiovascular effects, developmental impacts, and decreased vaccine effectiveness in children

 Please read – our information